-- Log Type - By selecting the log type, only logs of this type will be shown. - Log Level - By selecting the log level, only logs of this level will be shown.

-Click the Refresh button to show the latest log list..

-Click the Save Log button to save all the logs in a txt file.

-Click the Clear Log button to delete all the logs from the system permanently, not just from the page.
+- Log Type - By selecting the log type, only logs of this type will be shown. - Log Level - By selecting the log level, only logs of this level will be shown. - Refresh Refresh the page to show the latest log list. - Save Log Click to save all the logs in a txt file. - ➤ Mail Log - Click to send an email of current logs manually according to the address and validation information set in Mail Settings. - > Clear Log All the logs will be deleted from the Router permanently, not just from the page.

-Click the Next button to go to the next page, or click the Previous button return to the previous page.
+Click the Next button to go to the next page, or click the Previous button to return to the previous page.